-Jose Andres calls out posh DC restaurant over perceived guest list snub
+Jose Andres walks back claims that Ivanka Trump, DC restaurant snubbed him

-Washington (CNN)A celebrity chef kicked up a social media storm against the first daughter and a Washington restauranteur over a guest list mix-up at a joint that serves $19 bagels.
+Washington (CNN)A celebrity chef kicked up a social media storm against the first daughter and a Washington restaurateur over a perceived guest list mix-up at a joint that serves $19 bagels.

-Chef Jose Andres is now saying "let's all be friends" after he posted a grimacing selfie outside of Cafe Milano, the tony Georgetown restaurant where he said he was given the boot thanks to the restaurant's owner, Franco Nuschese, and Ivanka Trump.
+Chef Jose Andres is now saying "let's all be friends" after he posted a grimacing selfie outside Cafe Milano, the tony Georgetown restaurant where he said he was given the boot thanks to the restaurant's owner, Franco Nuschese, and Ivanka Trump.
+Trump told CNN she had nothing to do with Andres' entry to the party, and Nuschese's restaurant also denied any unfair treatment.

-Andres, one of Washington's most influential restauranteurs, alleged that following the 2018 Alfalfa Club dinner (a yearly banquet for American elite in Washington), he was not allowed into the after party hosted at the restaurant.
+Andres, one of Washington's most influential restaurateurs, alleged that following the 2018 Alfalfa Club dinner -- a yearly banquet for American elite in Washington -- he was not allowed into the after party hosted at the restaurant.

 "I was a guest of the #alfalfaclubdinner2018 'everyone' welcome to the after party, but I'm the only individual not allow in?
 Is because @IvankaTrump told you so?
 You should be ashamed of yourself Franco," Andres tweeted Saturday night.